Written and Performed by Denise Marsa

 with Tracy Stark

 THE PASS To Premier at London’s PLAYGROUND THEATRE Limited Run: Thurs-Sat, September 27, 28 & 29

 - THE PASS: The story of Denise Marsa’s development as a musician, artist, and individual is told in this original music project featuring anecdotes and vignettes recounted against a background of her original compositions.

-The audience will travel with Marsa as she starts her career in the mid-70’s, continues through the highly volatile, emotional 80’s, into the tech driven 90’s on into the present day.
-From her start in her West Village studio apartment dating from 1810, to London to West Hollywood and back again, you will come to know Marsa as an explorer, an innovator, and a woman drenched in tenacity–unwilling to play the game by anyone else’s rules but her own.
+Travel with Denise as she starts her career towards the end of the 70’s through the highly volatile and emotional 80’s continuing on through the start of the tech driven 90’s into the 21st century.
+From her start in her West Village studio apartment dating from 1810, to London to West Hollywood and back again, Denise shares her stories.
+Meet Denise the explorer, innovator, a woman drenched in tenacity; unwilling to play the game by anyone else’s rules but her own.

 Experience some of the key situations that have shaped her as an artist, woman and entrepreneur and hear the songs that have been created in the process.
 From pop star, to record label owner, artist manager and producer, lover and partner, to publicist and marketer, her life and music are expressed through laughter, joy, disappointment, passion and power.
 In defying the stereotypes of the often sexist, not to mention ruthless, music industry, Denise has proven that a true voice will triumph.
 She hopes to inspire the audience to always be true to their own voices and to have the courage to sing out loud.
 It all started with Denise sneaking into the New York University Department of Music and Music Education practice rooms.